NoriSte/ui-testing-best-practices/sections/draft.md

     - [ ] assert frequently.
 An assertion is auto-explicative, an error isn't.
     - [ ] choose a made on purpose library
     - [ ] use the same front-end constants/functions
     - [ ] UI testing framework as a development tool.
-Write tests step by step to avoid manual testing during even during the development phase and to have them already written when you finished (easier with Cypress).
+Write tests step by step to avoid manual testing even during the development phase and to have them already written when you finished (easier with Cypress).
     - [ ] don't use the UI to reach the desired UI state.
 But remember to avoid writing one more app into your testing framework to consume the same resources
     - [ ] we aren't unit-testing, every test has a flow and a lot of assertions
     - [ ] deterministic tests as wrote here https://docs.cypress.io/guides/core-concepts/conditional-testing.html#Error-Recovery